vasilescur/Occurren/README.md

 ## The Solution

-Introducing *Occurren*, a mobile application geared towards empowering parents of kids with autism to create meaningful relationships between their kids and other like-minded children nearby.
+Introducing *Occurren*, a cross-platform mobile application geared towards empowering parents of kids with autism to create meaningful relationships between their kids and other like-minded children nearby.

 ## How it Works